osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/PI-Adapter-for-Structured-Data-Files-overview/pi-adapter-for-structured-data-files-principles-of-operation.md

 ```

 **Note:** The naming convention is affected by `StreamIdPrefix` and `DefaultStreamIdPattern` settings in data source configuration.
 For more information, see [PI Adapter for Structured Data Files data source configuration](xref:PIAdapterforSDFDataSourceConfiguration).

-## Special Operation Scenarios
-### InputDirectory Deletion
-If InputDirectory is deleted while the Adapter is running, the user should restart the Adapter once the same directory is restored.